 How common is shingles?

-Shingles affects one out of every three people in the United States.
-More than one million cases of shingles are diagnosed every year.
-The risk of shingles increases as you get older, with about half the cases occurring in men and women ages 50 and older.
-Shingles develops in about 10 percent of people who have had chickenpox at an earlier time in their life.
+Shingles affects 1 out of every 3 people in the United States.
+More than 1 million cases of shingles are diagnosed every year.
+The risk of shingles increases as you get older, with about half the cases occurring in people over the age of 50.
+Shingles develops in about 10% of people who have had chickenpox at an earlier time in their life.

 Who is at risk for getting shingles?